Xandon/FileMaker-Portal-Sort-Headers-Multifile/README.md

 # To Install
 To implement these headers into a solution you will need these items in the below order:

+To implement these headers into a solution you will need these items in the below order:

-1. Import Custom functions:
+1. Import Custom functions to the interface file:
-	"#"
-	"#Get"
+	#
+	#Get

 2. Copy the global fields into a common preferences table of the data file: gSortDirection gSortFieldName

-3. Copy these two fields in to each data table that is the related table for the portal you will be sorting ( be sure to set the portal to sort by them ): sorter_asc sorter_desc
+3. Copy these two fields in to each data table that is the related table for the portal you will be sorting sorter_asc sorter_desc

+4. Set the portal sort values * sorter_asc (as ascending) sorter_desc (as descending)

-4. Copy/Import Script:
+5. Copy/Import Script:
 	Set Globals Sort Field

-5. Copy the 12 Button Bars into your soultion
+6. Copy the 20 Button Bars into your solution

-6. Copy the Global File Settings text objects (in layout mode it is to the right) onto the layout you will be placing the button bars onto.
+7. Copy the "global text calculation" object (in layout mode it is the red text box) onto the layout where you will be placing the button bars.

-7. Set the GLOBAL FILE SETTINGS text (in layout mode it is to the right) with the desired values:
+8. Set the GLOBAL FILE SETTINGS hide calculation (in layout mode, it is on the page and is a let statement in the hide ) with the desired values **:
 	$$FIELD.NAME
 	$$FIELD.TOSORT
 	$$PORTALS.NAME

+*  Optional: For sorting a list view (instead of a portal) look at the commented out text in the "Set Global Sort Field" script
-** Optional: you could also set these in a script instead of referencing them from the object
+** Optional: you could also set the globals in a script instead of referencing them from the object, but the script will need to be run before the layout displays.

 # Credits
 The example provided uses a great a technique by Kevin Frank for sorting, you can read about it more on FileMaker Hacks.